agarwalanant/FyndImageSegmentation/README.md

 # FyndImageSegmentation

+## Progress
+1.Implemented R-CNN model but, it has the persisting problem of rough edges.

+## TODO
+1. GAN based implementation of the image segmentation model.

 Started with pixel loss as it is the best performing techniques that have been implented so far. focused and anlyzed why the pixel based model like MASK-RCNN fail to segment the minute details like hair and jwelries.